ploomber/contributing/CONTRIBUTING.md

 ### Maintaining backwards compatibility

-We keep backwards compatibility for one major release, if we've made a major release recently, we might keep it backwards compatibility for two major releases.
+When breaking the API, we give heads up nnotice to our users so they have enough time to update their code.
+This involves showing warnings letting them know that a certain feature will be deprecated.

+We currently do not have a strict policy so we review cases on a case-by-case basis, but a good rule of thumb is to give at least a month's notice.
+This implies that Code Owners should ensure that we the appropriate deprecation warnings are adde and released to our users as soon as we decide that we'll break the API.

+To deprecate code, use the [module in `ploomber-core`.](https://ploomber-core.readthedocs.io/en/latest/deprecation.html)

+> **Note**
+> ploomber-core must be used for deprecations in most cases.
+The only exception are some JupySQL modules where we manually show exceptions using the `warnings` module since the API is a [Jupyter magic](https://ipython.readthedocs.io/en/stable/interactive/magics.html), which is currently not compatible with ploomber-core.

+When the API is changed, we must bump to a major version release.
 A major release is a bump in the middle number in `X.Y.Z`.
-For example, if we deprecate a function (this means we'll show a warning is somebody uses it), make a release (say, `0.5`), we'll remove the function in version `0.6`.

-To deprecate code, use the [module in `ploomber-core`.](https://ploomber-core.readthedocs.io/en/latest/deprecation.html)
+For example, if our current development version is `0.1.3dev`, we work on adding the deprecation warnings and make the  `0.1.3` release, then, the PR that breaks the API should ensure that the development version is set to `0.2.0dev` in the `CHANGELOG` and `__init__.py` file.

 ### Documenting changes and new features